-In each school and on the district's website the district will prominently post information on reporting HIB; the name and contact information for making a report to a school administrator; and the name and contact information for the district compliance officer.
+In each school and on the district's website the district will prominently post information on reporting HIB; the name and contact information for making a report to a school administrator; and the name and contact information for the district HIB compliance officer.
+The district's policy and procedure will be available in each school in a language that families can understand.